mochi-hpc/mochi-doc/docs/source/templates/01_margo.rst

 The *examples* directory contains an example using the microservice: the server example will start a provider and print its address (if logging was enabled).
-The admin example will connect to this provider and have it create a resource, then print the resource id.
 The client example can be run next to interact with the resource.

 The *tests* directory contains a set of unit tests for your service.
-It relies on `µnit <https://nemequ.github.io/munit>`_ (included in the repository), a C unit-test library under an MIT license.
-Feel free to continue using it as you add more functionalities to your microservice; unit-testing is just good software development practice in general.
+They rely on `Catch2 <https://github.com/catchorg/Catch2>`_ and
+are implemented in C++.

 The template also contains a *spack.yaml* file at its root that can be used to install its dependencies.
 You may add additional dependencies into this file as your microservice gets more complex.

-As you modify this project to implement your own microservice, feel free to remove any dependencies you don't like (such as json-c or µnit) and adapt it to your needs!
+As you modify this project to implement your own microservice, feel free to remove any dependencies you don't like (such as json-c or Catch2) and adapt it to your needs!

 Setting up your project
 -----------------------